Neilfoster/eco-commerce/README.md

 ### Project Purpose

-This is my fourth and final [Code Institute](https://codeinstitute.net/) project in my full stack software development diploma course.
+This is my fourth and final [Code Institute](https://codeinstitute.net/) project in my full-stack software development diploma course.
-The purpose of this project was to create a fully-fledged e-commerce website in which users can register and avail of some of the sites services using stripe's API to process the payment side.
+The purpose of this project was to create a fully-fledged e-commerce website in which users can register and avail of some of the site's services using stripe's API to process the payment side.
 I used all of the knowledge I had learned over the past year and used all technologies that had been covered on the course.
 Nádúr is a fictional E-commerce site that allows users to buy natural Eco-friendly cleaning and self-care products as an alternative to the chemical-heavy versions sold in most supermarkets and stores.
-The site sells both household and self care products.
+The site sells both household and self-care products.
 It also features a blog section where you can read posts about issues related to the site such as environmental issues and opinions about natural products.
-Registered users of the site can also add their Own blog posts as part of a thriving and dynamic online community of like-minded individuals.
+Registered users of the site can also add their blog posts as part of a thriving and dynamic online community of like-minded individuals.

 ### Goals